Iah-Uch/isotrainer_pwa/README.md

 ## Browser Support & Known Limitations
 - Chrome/Edge desktop and Android: Supported for Web Bluetooth.
-- iOS/Safari: Web Bluetooth support is not supported, use BlueFy;
+- iOS/Safari: Web Bluetooth is not supported; use a WebBLE‑enabled browser like BlueFy.
 - Some devices may require OS‑level pairing before appearing in the chooser.